MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 {% gist 9d91b5a239574f7c159ee9b3918b7a3f %}

 Also provided are the real-time logs for `19,681` out of the `36,698` final replay files.
-You can roughly double this number to get an idea of how long the full `36,698` replay file download took.
+You can roughly double this number to get an idea of how long the full `36,698` game IDs.

 <div style="text-align: center;">
    <img